-Thank you to all our wonderful volunteers, supporters, and followers for making 2012 a huge success!
+Thank you to all our wonderful volunteers, supporters, and followers for making 2013 a success!

 Come on a journey with us and just imagine.
 Imagine a life behind the fence line where every day you wake up to the same thing.
 A ground piled with your own defecation so much so that you cannot even move without being sucked into the ground beneath your feet.
 You stare into the distance having a view of luscious green grass while you yourself cannot eat it.
 You are left with nothing, nothing except a warm nuzzle from your companion who too suffers the same circumstance.
 So you stand stagnant not really living but dying.
 As the sun peers above the horizon you see food beyond your reach, feces piled beneath your feet, and all you can do is sip the rain water that Mother Nature so generously left behind.
 Every day that you are lucky enough to open your eyes you pray, as you hold your breath, that when you gaze towards your friend that they had not suffered the ultimate fate and left you behind.
 You keep thinking if someone would just come open the gate, set us free.... that’s all it would take to save our life.